 - Wires may get damaged, such as the airbag wires under the seat.
 Airbag wires go to the door panels.
 Wires to the main airbag module.
 Check for continuity with a multimeter.
 If you find a damaged wire, repair the wire and shrink-wrap them.

 - The contacts for the side impact sensor may get corroded or loose.
 Unplug the electrical connector.
 Clean them and apply some dielectric grease.

 - Front (bumper) impact sensor damaged.

 - Maybe the issue is if the car was involved in an accident or you had work done at the front end of your BMW.

 - Door wire harness

 - Not a very common issue, but it can happen.
-The wires that connect the door to the car near the door hinges can get damaged.
+The wires connecting the door to the car near the hinges can get damaged.